Pugnacious/blog/_posts/chaotica/2021-03-27-Chaotica-An-Introduction.markdown

 one goal.

 ### Where to get it? ###
-First and foremost, snag a copy off the site.
+First and foremost, snag a copy off the [site][chaotica-link].
 I suggest snagging the beta of Chaotica 2 off the forum.
 It's a bit more feature filled and this guide will be using that version.